rubocode/frontier.nvim/doc/design/ORIGIN.md

-## THE ORIGIN OF THE UNIWATCH COLORSCHEME
+## THE ORIGIN OF THE FRONTIER COLORSCHEMES
 > JUL 08, 2025

 When I first started using _neovim_, it was on a macOS Terminal that was limited